johnbarhorst/blog/blog_pages/Formatting_Markdown.md

 Level Up Tutorials has a nice and helpful community.
 I shared my woes there and they saw the same problem.
 While I learned that applying `overflow-x: hidden;` fixes the issue, I am no closer to discovering the root cause.

 I've tried removing react-syntax-highlighter, still get the same problem.
+Replaced the ReactMarkdown component with a bunch of lorem ipsum, and had no issues.
 So it lies somewhere within the ReactMarkdown component.
 For now, I'm going to take the quick fix of `overflow-x: hidden;`, and if I ever figure it out, I'll come back to this.

-Nevermind!
-Applying styles using BlogPage.module.css isn't working.
-Neither is using a style object on the main tag.

-Never...nevermind?
-Somebody on this project, I won't say who, ran `npm run build` to test a built version of the site.
-Since then someone has been using `npm run start` instead of `npm run dev` and wondering why no changes were taking effect.

-This websites background is not going to work well for blogs.
-I'm going to have to style up some blocks.
-Maybe having the background peek through in spots will be cool.
-Maybe not!
+With that figured out it's time to throw back in the syntax highlighting!
+Reintroducing syntax highlighting has finally shown me where the layout issues where coming from.
+My code blocks are wrapped in `<pre>` tags, so all the white space is getting preserved.
+This is causing the page to spread out horizontally.
+Or, with the `overflow-x: hidden;` applied, means that not all my code shows up on the page.
+Using the `<SyntaxHighlighter>` component, these code blocks get wrapped in additional `<pre>` tags with some css sauce and get horizontal scroll now instead.

+Digging into some styling of the blog itself now.
+Starting off with mobile of course.
+First and foremost, the font I'm using on the rest of my site is not very good for readability when there's that much text.
+I'm not going to try and reinvent the blog wheel just yet, so I went with the ever popular Roboto from Google fonts.